China leaves India trailing in race for reserve currency status

 On Monday, it eased rules for offshore borrowing, allowing foreign insurers, pension funds and sovereign wealth funds to lend to Indian corporates more easily, and for longer.

-"That is basically capital account liberalisation, which is being done in a prudent and pragmatic manner and becoming more rules-based," said Rahul Bajoria, regional economist at Barclays.
+"That is basically capital account liberalization, which is being done in a prudent and pragmatic manner and becoming more rules-based," said Rahul Bajoria, regional economist at Barclays.
 "That is a very good signal."

 But with major structural reforms to push through to make India competitive on a global scale, analysts and economists said there was little expectation India could catch up quickly with over a decade of reform in China.